Anilkaram/Security_best_practices/README.md

 # Security_best_practices

-# Trivy file system scannig and Images scanning
+# Trivy file system scanning and Images scanning

 - Trivy is an open-source security scanner designed for DevSecOps pipelines.
 It scans source code, dependencies, and container images to detect vulnerabilities, misconfigurations, secrets, and software license issues.
 As a comprehensive tool, Trivy supports both:
 - Code scanning: Identifies vulnerabilities in application source code, third-party libraries, and infrastructure-as-code files like Terraform or Kubernetes manifests.